A Web Project of KKI

 People with ASDs not only have a hard time noticing the social world; they have a hard time interpreting it.
 Early problems with gaze and joint attention, it is believed, come to impact their theory of mind.16 Theory of mind simply refers to the understanding that other people have their own thoughts, perceptions, and intentions separate from one’s own.
 It is part of seeing others as separate beings with their own agendas.
 To accommodate others, to predict their future behavior, to manipulate or please them, you must have this inbuilt capacity to guess something about who they are and what they might do or desire.
 Individuals with ASDs lack this ability to a staggering degree.

-Because they cannot read social cues, including facial expressions,17 body language, or tone of voice, 18 people all across the autism spectrum are at a terrible disadvantage.
-Another person may look at his watch (“You’re boring me” or “I’ve gotta go, I’m late!”), use a sarcastic tone, grimace to show increasing annoyance, quirk their eyebrows in disbelief –all of it lost on the person with an ASD.
+Because they cannot read social cues, including facial expressions,17 body language, or tone of voice, 18 people all across the autism spectrum are at a disadvantage.
+Another person may look at his watch (“You’re boring me” or “I’ve gotta go, I’m late!”), use a sarcastic tone, grimace to show increasing annoyance, quirk their eyebrows in disbelief – all of it lost on the person with an ASD.
 They cannot “see” the social signals that bombard us every day.
 Neither can they respond appropriately.
 How could they?
 They never received the message that was sent: I’m bored.
 I’m late.
 You’re making me mad.

 As a result of all this, individuals with ASDs look “odd” to the outside world.
 They may stop in the middle of the sidewalk to stare at a fan revolving in a storefront window, oblivious to the crowds of people trying to get by.
 They may pick their nose in public with no consciousness that this is not OK; walk away in the middle of a conversation; or talk on and on about a topic of no interest to the listener.
 They may bump into other people, as if they did not see them, or as if they had misjudged how much space was available.

-Even higher functioning individuals who are trying to pay attention, who want to connect, constantly commit social mistakes, alienating their peers.
-19 In fact, if you are trying to evaluate a child’s ability to read the social world, relationships with peers are key.
+Even higher functioning individuals who are trying to pay attention, who want to connect, constantly commit social mistakes, alienating their peers.19 In fact, if you are trying to evaluate a child’s ability to read the social world, relationships with peers are key.
 Adults will often adapt to a child’s unique way of interacting.
 Peers will seldom do so.
-It is in relationships with peers that social issues become most glaring.
-20
+It is in relationships with peers that social issues become most glaring.20

 Conclusion